Uyanga0131/firstWebSite/README.md

 When someone submits an event:

 <ul> <li>The flyer uploads automatically.</li> <li>The system decides whether the event is <b>upcoming</b>, <b>now</b>, or <b>past</b>.</li> <li>The file is stored under <code>uploads/[category]/</code>.</li> <li>The database keeps all details for public display.</li> </ul> </div>

+<div style="border: 1px solid #dcdcdc; border-radius: 10px; padding: 15px; background-color: #fdfdfd;"> <h3>📄 License</h3> This project was created for educational and portfolio purposes.
+You’re welcome to view, use, or modify it for learning. </div>